dPys/PyNets/README.md

 -Threshold the graphs using either of proportional thresholding, target-density thresholding, or multi-thresholding (i.e. iterative pynets runs over a range of proportional or density thresholds).

--Optionally model a probabilistic (i.e. weighted and directed) structural connectivity matrix using dMRI bedpostx outputs.
+-Optionally model a probabilistic structural connectivity matrix using dMRI bedpostx outputs.

 -Optionally generate connectome glass brain plots, adjacency matrices, D3 visualizations, and gephi-compatible .graphml files